10 Iron-Rich Foods For Picky Eaters

 Calcium is also an inhibitor of both haem and non-haem iron so there’s often concern about the effects of serving milk with iron-fortified cereal.

-However, studies have shown that calcium from milk or calcium-fortified foods has little effect on iron absorption from a whole diet.
+However, studies have shown that calcium from dairy products or calcium-fortified foods has little effect on iron absorption from a whole diet.

 child-drinking-milk